Lintu3/Raspberry_Project/README.md

 🆕 **New feature**: Live OLED display for sensor data and now also electricity price!

-**Added a small script to show how hot my house has been lately.** Showing temperatures of 31 degrees celsius and more.

 **The soil moisture measuring is currently off because making changes in house.** Temperature and air humidity are still collecting data.